 What Is the Best Age For Swimming With Whale Sharks In Donsol, Philippines

 Swimming with whale sharks in Donsol can be done at almost any age so long as they are comfortable swimming and being in the water.
-It’s not rare for children as young as 4 and 5-years-old to wear lifejackets and jump in the water.
+It’s not rare for children as young as four and five years old to wear lifejackets and jump in the water.
 Whale sharks are among the most peaceful and graceful creatures on the planet, so there are few dangers.

 Bounce Along With Lemurs In Madagascar